-After 18 months away from the Gallery’s main floor, the painting returns not only newly cleaned but also in a new frame.
+In 2010, following 18 months of conservation, Leonardo's Virgin of the Rocks returned to the Gallery walls not only newly cleaned but also in a new frame.

-Until recently the painting was in a 19th-century frame.
+Before, the painting was in a 19th-century frame.
 Though built in a style that was sympathetic to Renaissance design, the old frame was not truly contemporary.
-It would probably still be just as it was, if not for a chance discovery by Peter Schade, Head of Framing at the National Gallery.
+It would probably still be just as it was, if not for a chance discovery by Peter Schade, Head of Framing at the National Gallery:

 Finding a contemporary frame

 Peter Schade is always on the lookout for suitable frames for National Gallery paintings.
 With the painting already in the conservation studio, Schade made his find.
 In an auction catalogue, he discovered fragments from an early 16th-century north Italian frame – one that was entirely suitable for the Leonardo.